invince/YAET/docs/plugin-development.md

 Electron app starts
   │
   ├─ PluginManager.discover()             ← scans plugins/ AND ~/.yaet/plugins/
+  │   ├─ for each plugin dir with package.json:
+  │   │   └─ auto-run npm install if node_modules missing or outdated
   │   └─ external plugins that conflict with bundled ids are SKIPPED (security) ├─ PluginManager.writeMergedManifest()  ← writes generated-plugin-manifest.json to both locations │